Media includes the following types of files:

 1. You should add all your images first (see instructions above for Inserting a single image).

-2. Go to the Content section and click +Add content.
+2. Go to the Structure > Custom block library section and click +Add custom block.

 3. Click Image Gallery.

 5. In the Featured images section, add an image.